pitr31/pitr31/README.md

 - 👋 Hi, I’m @pitr31
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning c++, lua
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ur mom
 - 📫 How to reach me discord pitr311.Lua#2137

 <!---